 Talking a cell phone is also distracting.
-Playing with the radio or looking at a GPS system instead of listening to it are dangers activities.
-Many accidents happen because drivers talked on their smartphone instead of pulling off to the side of the road or postponing the talk until the end of the trip.
+Playing with the radio or looking at a GPS instead of listening to it are dangerous activities.
+Many accidents happen because drivers talked on their smartphones instead of pulling off to the side of the road or postponing the talk until the end of the trip.

 Drinking and eating